 Police Fun Run

-Shelbyville Police Benevolent Association will have its annual “Run Like You Stole Something” Fun Run fundraiser Saturday, September 24 at 8 a.m. at Shelbyville Central High School.
-Sign up at https://www.reg2run.com/index.php/event_details/327 or contact Kim Nash at Shelbyville Police Departmen, 931-684-5811.
-The first 100 signups will receive a swag bag of goodies.
+Shelbyville Police Benevolent Association will have its annual “Run Like You Stole Something” Fun Run fundraiser Saturday, Sept.
+24, at 8 a.m. at Shelbyville Central High School.
+Sign up at https://www.reg2run.com/index.php/event_details/327 or contact Kim Nash at Shelbyville Police Department, 931-684-5811.

 Shelbyville Community Soup Kitchen serves meals from 4-5:30 p.m.
 Tuesdays and Thursdays at 336 S. Cannon Blvd. (corner of South Cannon and Pickle Street).
 Doors open at 3:45.
 Donations may be made to Shelbyville Community Soup Kitchen, P.O.
 Box 2259, Shelbyville, TN 37162, and are tax deductible under its 501c3 non-profit designation.

 Boxed non-perishables are available.
 Takeouts are no longer distributed.

 The sermon at Calvary Baptist Church will be “Living In The Light“ at 10 a.m.
 Sunday by Bro.
 Tyler Shoemaker.
 The service will be livestreamed.

 Edgemont Baptist Church’s sermon at 10 a.m.
 Sunday by Pastor Jimmy West will be “Goodness” from 2 Peter 1:3-8.
 Services are livestreamed.
 Crossroads is October 16-20 from 6-8:20 p.m. nightly.
 The title is “Untold.”
 Make reservations today at 931-684-7676.